Threonine: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Chemistry of Threonine

 Threonine’s chemistry, in particular its ability to interact and modify, is what allows it to perform so many different roles in the body, such as immune system stimulation, tissue repair, and growth.
-Threonine has the chemical formula C4H9NO3, making it one of the twenty essential amino acids needed for protein formation.
+Threonine has the chemical formula C4H9NO3, it one of the twenty essential amino acids needed for protein formation.

 Its structure, a polar, uncharged molecule at physiological pH, consists of an alpha carbon atom connected to a hydrogen atom, a carboxyl group (-COOH), an amino group (-NH2), and a side chain with a hydroxyl group (-OH).
 This hydroxyl group is crucial because it allows Threonine to engage in hydrogen bonding and go through crucial post-translational changes like phosphorylation.
 These alterations play a crucial role in controlling how proteins function and how signals go through cells.